0xNineteen/blog.md/contents/sol-blocks/index.md

 # Building Blocks in Solana

-This post will explain how blocks are built in solana-labs client using the diagram below as a reference:
+this post will explain how blocks are built in the solana-labs client using the diagram below as a reference:

 ![](2023-06-13-11-04-48.png)

-Theres two main stages when producing blocks:
+theres two main stages when producing blocks:
-  - The Transaction Processing Unit (TPU) stage: when you **are a leader** and need to build a block
+  - the Transaction Processing Unit (TPU) stage: when you **are a leader** and need to build a block
-  - and The Transaction Validation Unit (TVU) stage: when you **are not a leader**, and you receive a block from a leader, and need to replay the block to reproduce the state
+  - and The Transaction Validation Unit (TVU) stage: when you **are not a leader**, and you receive a block from a leader and need to replay the block to reproduce the state

 ## TPU Flow

-We'll start with the TPU (the top right in the diagram)
+we'll start with the TPU (the top right in the diagram)

 ### receiving txs

-In solana, there is no mempool, txs are forwarded directly to the leader.
+in solana, there is no mempool, txs are forwarded directly to the leader.
 So, when starting a validator, dedicated ports are opened to receive these txs
 including:
   - `tpu`, `vote`, and `tpu_forwards` sockets